-The best way to use cannabis to treat psoriasis is as a tincture or oil applied to the skin.
+The best way to use cannabis to treat psoriasis is to apply it in the form of a tincture or oil to the affected skin.

 Cannabis is also available as an inhaler or vaporizer.
-There is very little research on the safety of taking the drug in these forms, so they are best used with caution and only with a doctor's advice.
+There is very little research on the safety of taking it in these forms, so it is best to use them with caution and only when a doctor advises.

-As with any new treatment, people thinking of using cannabis to manage psoriasis should discuss it with their doctor and refer to their local laws about cannabis and cannabinoid use.
+As with any new treatment, people thinking of using cannabis to manage psoriasis should discuss their plans with their doctor.
+They should also refer to their local laws about cannabis and cannabinoid use.

-It important to remember that medicinal cannabis is a complementary treatment, so should be used as part of a wider treatment plan.
+It is important to remember that medicinal cannabis is a complementary treatment, which means that people should use it as part of a more comprehensive treatment plan.

 Some of the ingredients in cannabis appear to help with some health conditions.
 Does this mean the recreational use of cannabis can be beneficial to health?